emmercm/www/src/blog/_brew-old-versions.md

 brew untap homebrew/local
 ```

-And to remove your local copy of homebrew/core (and stop it from updating on every `brew update`), run:
+And to remove your local copy of [homebrew/core](https://github.com/Homebrew/homebrew-core) (and stop it from updating on every `brew update`), run:

 ```shell
 brew untap homebrew/core
 ```

+## As a dotfile function

+We can tie everything together into one clean function that we can put

 ---